anishathalye/hubot-conf/README.md

 the `HUBOT_PROPERTY_PATH` environment variable (replace `.` with `_`, make
 uppercase, and prepend with `HUBOT_`).

+### Configuration

+* `HUBOT_CONF_HIDDEN` - a comma-separated list of properties corresponding to environment variables that are hidden and not visible from the chat frontend.

 ## Library (for script implementers)

 If you're a script implementer, you can use hubot-conf as a library to read